|

 and

-the northwestern striping was dropped.
+the northwestern striping was dropped (NU's famous striping would not return until 2010).
 The "Big Six" patch

 remained in place.
 The